 - Can you crouch down and lift an object that weighs 5 lbs?
 10 lbs?
 25 lbs?
 If you can’t do any of these, that proves you cannot perform most job tasks.

 - Does your doctor prescribe pain medication that affects your ability to drive?
 Stay awake?
 Operate machinery?
-If yes, that’s more evidence to support your case.
+If yes, that’s proof to support your arthritis SSD case.

 - Do you need to alternate sitting and standing or elevate your legs to relieve swollen ankle or knee joints?
 If yes, you’re more likely to get SSD benefits.